geonetwork/doc/source/user-guide/associating-resources/doi.rst

 Once configured, DOI can be created using the interface.
 DOI is created on demand.
 It means that a user must ask for creation of a DOI.
-When created, the task is notified by email to the reviewer of the group (by default, can be configured for administrator only).
+When created, the task is notified by email to the reviewer of the group (by default, can be configured for administrator only using the notification level of the task).

 .. figure:: img/doi-request-menu.png